Vote for your candidate student member of the Programme Committee 2021-2022

-Dear students in the bachelor’s programme Political Science: International Relations and Organisations,
+Dear students in the bachelor’s programmes of the Institute of Political Science,

 Your Programme Committee (PC) plays an important role in maintaining and improving the quality of the education offered to you.
 The PC